 Your doctor will be there to discuss your anxieties and a counsellor is available who will help you to talk through your feelings in a non-judgemental and non-directional way, and will help you to explore all the issues.

-This free confidential counselling service is offered by the Health and Social Services Department through the Choices clinic.
+This free confidential counselling service is offered by Health and Social Care through the Choices.

 The counsellor’s confidential ‘help line’ telephone number is 07781 126439.
 Leave your name and contact number and the counsellor will contact you to arrange an appointment.